spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/04-self-hosted-operation.md

 In self-hosted deployments, the Open Virtualization Appliance (OVA) can operate in stand-alone mode for quick Proof of Concept (POC) or in enterprise mode, which launches a three-node High Availability (HA) cluster as the Palette management cluster.
 The management cluster provides a browser-based web interface that allows you to set up a tenant and provision and manage tenant clusters.
 You can also deploy Palette to a Kubernetes cluster by using the Palette Helm Chart.
 Refer to the [Install Using Helm Chart](/enterprise-version/deploying-palette-with-helm) guide to learn more.

+Self-hosted deployment considerations:

-In deployments requiring a proxy internet connection, the Private Cloud Gateway (PCG) component and the management agent support SOCKS5 or HTTPS proxy.
+* In deployments that require a proxy internet connection, both the Private Cloud Gateway (PCG) component and the management agent support SOCKS5 or HTTPS proxy.

+* Customers manage their own SSH public keys unless an agreement is in place for Spectro Cloud to maintain their environment.

-Self-hosted Palette does not connect to Palette SaaS or send telemetry or customer data back to the Palette SaaS platform.
+* Self-hosted Palette does not connect to Palette SaaS or send telemetry or customer data back to the Palette SaaS platform.

 <br />